mntshoana/ML-Excercises/README.md

 # Machine Learning Course
-## Taught by Andrew Ng
-These are the excises towards understanding machine learning
+These are excises for understanding machine learning

-This code runs with either matlab or octave
+This code can be run on either matlab or octave as well as on python.